 If you know your notebooks, you know that Rhodia’s have a cult following—and for good reason.
 They are bound with high-quality, smooth European paper that is ideal for taking fountain pen ink.
 The legacy brand, in business since 1934, offers options in a wide range of formats and sizes, including this hardcover journal with a rigid faux-leather cover, inner pocket, and blank pages.

-Budget Pick: Muji Recycled Paper Pocket Notebook, Thick
+Budget Pick: Muji Recycled Paper Double-Ring Plain Notebook

-Popular with architects, artists, and designers, Muji’s super-affordable softcover notebook is bound with 184 sheets of 7.7-by-5.4-inch blank recycled paper and has a useful ribbon bookmark.
+Popular with architects, artists, and designers, Muji’s super-affordable spiral notebook is bound with 80 sheets of 8.3-by-5.8-inch blank recycled paper.
+Available in buff or dark grey.

-Purchase: Muji Recycled Paper Pocket Notebook, $3.90 on Muji
+Purchase: Muji Recycled Paper Double-Ring Plain Notebook, $1.90 on Muji

 8. CUTTING TOOL

 Some artists still use single-edge razor blades, but we recommend something with a handle, for safety’s sake.
 A good utility knife should be one you want to reach for over and over again.
 Deploy it for general everyday tasks, like opening cardboard boxes and slicing tape, or more specialized projects in the studio, like cutting canvas panels or trimming fabrics.
 When choosing a knife, it’s important to think not only about sharpness but also comfort and security.
 We’ve done the research for you; check out our favorites below.